cusyio/Python4DataScience/docs/data-processing/postgresql/ipython-sql.rst

     In [2]: %sql postgresql://

 #.
-Then you can create a table, e.g.:
+Then you can create a table, for example:

    .. code-block:: python